aforward9600/pokemonpalette/README.md

   - Fixed capitalization in safari zone entrance
   - PC has a text prompt to tell you if its full after depositing
   - Exp.all now prints one message when splitting exp instead of for each party member
+  - text is now properly flipped in one of the saffron houses

 - Adjustments to moves
   - Stat-down moves no longer have a 25% miss chance in AI matches